SWISS ALPS GRAND TRILOGY CLIMB

 Day 1:

-Arrival in Chamonix.
-The closest airport is Geneva, Switzerland.
-There are easy shuttle services from the airport directly to our hotel.
-We meet in the evening at our hotel in Chamonix and go out for dinner to discuss the upcoming adventure and do a full gear check.
+Arrival in Zermatt.
+The best airport to use is Zurich, Switzerland.
+There are easy train connections from the airport.
+We meet in the evening at our hotel in Zermatt and go out for dinner to discuss the upcoming adventure and do a full gear check.

 Day 2:

-An easy warm up climb in the Chamonix area, probably in the Aiguille Rouge area such as the Crochue Traverse to stretch the legs, start the acclimating process and get used to the style of climbing in the Alps.
-Overnight in Chamonix.
+A warm up training climb in the Zermatt area, probably on the Riffelhorn to stretch the legs, start the acclimating process and get used to the style of alpine rock climbing in the Alps.
+Overnight in Zermatt.

 Day 3:

-Another acclimating climb in Chamonix to further our acclimating, probably the classic Cosmiques Arete on the Aiguille du Midi.
+Another climb in Zermatt to further our acclimating and training, probably the classic Breithorn Half Traverse.
 Today we will step it up a bit in altitude and technicality to help prepare for the more challenging Matterhorn and Eiger.
-Overnight in Chamonix.
+Overnight in Zermatt.

 Day 4:

-Travel to the Tete Rouse Hut or the Cosmiques Hut on Mont Blanc.
-This is a easy day with a chance for some rest in the afternoon.
+Travel to the Monte Rosa Hut on Monte Rosa.
+This is an easy day with a chance for some rest in the afternoon.
 Overnight at the hut.

 Day 5: